TheCharlatan/thecharlatan.github.io/_posts/2019-11-28-List-Of-Hardware-Wallet-Hacks.md

 :mega: Explanation from vendor: https://donjon.ledger.com/lsb/004/
 :dart: Explanation from reporter: https://sergeylappo.github.io/ledger-hack/

+:office: Vendor: Shift Cryptosecurity
+:iphone: Product: BitBox01
+:scroll: Title: Poking around the secure chip
+:nerd_face: Detail: Bad configuration of the secure chip leaves it redundant in the BitBox01 hardware design.
+This is not patchable.
+:eyes: Type: Break of existing security model, lead to re-assesment of security claims
+:poop: Bug: Bad secure chip configuration.
+:sunglasses: Reporter: Saleem Rashid
+:dart: Explanation from reporter: https://saleemrashid.com/2018/11/26/breaking-into-bitbox/

 ### December

+:office: Vendor: Shift Cryptosecurity
+:iphone: Product: BitBox01
+:scroll: Title: Man-in-the-middle (MITM) between the mobile verification app and the BitBox
+:nerd_face: Detail: Encrypted USB communication, when not authenticated, can be modified by a man-in-the-middle (MITM) attacker in undesirable ways.
+A patch was provided on 4 December 2018 in firmware v5.0.0.
+To date, a method about how to exploit this issue with the BitBox has not been reported.
+:eyes: Type: Break on-hardware verification
+:poop: Bug: Usage of a plain AES-256-CBC cipher for authentication.
+Never use encryption for authentication.
+:sunglasses: Reporter: Saleem Rashid
+:mega: Explanation from vendor: https://shiftcrypto.ch/bitbox01/disclosure/

+:office: Vendor: Shift Cryptosecurity
+:iphone: Product: BitBox01
+:scroll: Title: Man-in-the-middle (MITM) between the mobile verification app and the BitBox
+:nerd_face: Detail: Encrypted USB communication, when not authenticated, can be modified by a man-in-the-middle (MITM) attacker in undesirable ways.
+A patch was provided on 4 December 2018 in firmware v5.0.0.
+To date, a method about how to exploit this issue with the BitBox has not been reported.
+:eyes: Type: Break on-hardware verification
+:poop: Bug: Usage of a plain AES-256-CBC cipher for authentication.
+Never use encryption for authentication.
+:sunglasses: Reporter: Saleem Rashid
+:mega: Explanation from vendor: https://shiftcrypto.ch/bitbox01/disclosure/

 :office: Vendor: Trezor
 :scroll: Title: SRAM Dump during the firmware update